-Dr. Shu-Ching Chen is an Eminent Scholar Chaired Professor in the School of Computing and Information Sciences (SCIS) at Florida International University (FIU), Miami.
+Dr. Shu-Ching Chen is a Professor in the Knight Foundation School of Computing and Information Sciences (KFSCIS) at Florida International University (FIU), Miami.
 He has been a Full Professor since August 2009 in SCIS at FIU.
 Prior to that, he was an Assistant/Associate Professor in SCIS at FIU from 1999.
 He received his Ph.D. degree in Electrical and Computer Engineering in 1998, and Master's degrees in Computer Science, Electrical Engineering, and Civil Engineering in 1992, 1995, and 1996, respectively, all from Purdue University, West Lafayette, IN, USA.

 As the Director of the Distributed Multimedia Information Systems Laboratory at SCIS, Dr. Chen has worked with undergraduate and graduate students on the design, implementation, and maintenance of challenging, far-reaching, and community-centered projects.